Event Open to All from Beginner to Elite

 Awards are given for the fastest times, three deep for each category.
 Custom produced Gran Fondo Maryland Winners Kit’s will be awarded to the fastest riders in each age category of the 100 mile event.
 Categories may be combined at promoter’s discretion.
 The fastest male in section 2 and in section 4 and the fastest female in section 1 and in section 3 will win a prize.

 Yes 3:00 & 4:00, we will try to do awards as early as possible.
 Please understand, it is not possible to tell who won until everyone is finish– this is the nature of a gran fondo, the first one back is not necessarily the winner.
 Also consider he 3rd place finisher in another age group might not be back yet.
-We will have great food and drink (beer), and music to help you get to 5:00.
+We will have great food and drinks (beer), and music to help you get to 5:00.
 You will not be given any awards until the awards ceremony.
 If you do place in the top three of your age group, and you cannot/wish-not-to wait for the awards ceremony, you can send $5 to GFNCS 307 York Street Gettysburg, PA and request your award; and we will mail you your award.
 If you are not present at awards you will not receive any prizes, the prize will go to raffle and make someone else happy.

 Yes the raffle– Yes the raffle, directly following 100 mile awards, we will have great stuff for the raffle from our sponsors including, a stay at Garda Bike Hotel, an Industry Nine Hub-set, a Shimano Road Components, Feedback Sports bike stand, SeaSucker vacuum mount bike rack, Crotch Guard, Swiftwick socks, Hammer Nutrition, Jittery Joe’s Coffee, as well as other great prizes).
 Yes, it’s worth sticking around for!
 (List subject to change, but not much).